fluentlabs-xyz/rwasm/README.md

 )
 ```

-We need to do a final trick with a data segment drop,
+We need to drop the data segment finally.
-because, according to WASM standards, once the segment is initialized, then
-it must be entirely removed from memory.
+According to WASM standards, once the segment is initialized, it must be entirely removed from memory.
-To simulate the same behavior,
+To simulate this behavior,
-we use zero segments as a default and store special data segments flags to know what segment
+we use zero segments as a default and store special data segment flags to know which segments are still active.
-is still alive.

-For passive data segments, the logic is almost the same, but we must recalculate data segment offsets on flight.
+For passive data segments, the logic is similar, but we must recalculate data segment offsets on the fly.

 ```wat
 (module